 Moreover, our results suggest that exposure to gifted students has powerful, lasting effects on career choices and post-compulsory education.
-The presence of gifted students in the classroom is a catalyst for pursuing an academic track or STEM-intensive vocational training.
+The presence of gifted students in the classroom is a catalyst for pursuing an academic track or a STEM-intensive vocational training.
 However, this catalytic effect is found to perpetuate (and even deepen) the gender gap in the likelihood of choosing occupations that require higher STEM skills.
 Indeed, men react to the presence of gifted peers by taking up STEM-intensive occupations, whereas women do not.
 With the disclaimer that our results measure the peer effect of identified gifted students, we corroborate existing evidence that social environment affects women's STEM career choices as early as high school.

-In general, we find that gifted students are influential in fostering emulation and positively impacting the academic achievement and the career choices of their peers.
+In general, we find that gifted students are influential in fostering emulation and impacting positively the academic achievement and the career choices of their peers.
 They are therefore fundamental forces in the classroom production function that should not be ignored in designing successful educational policies, especially when considering whether gifted students should be segregated in more "elite" schools or pull-out programs.
-We also show that giftedness alone is no guarantee for positive externalities: gifted students diagnosed with socioemotional problems generate null-to-negative spillovers on their peers.
+We also show that giftedness alone is no guarantee for positive externalities: gifted students who were diagnosed with socio-emotional problems generate null-to-negative spillovers on their peers.

-In terms of classroom composition policies in an inclusive education system, our results offer two major insights.
-First, it is desirable to spread gifted students without behavioral problems evenly throughout classrooms.
-This reassignment scheme would ensure that nongifted students have increased chances of being exposed to nondisruptive gifted students and benefit from positive learning spillovers.
-Second, reassignment policies should allocate disruptive gifted students randomly to classrooms because doing so would ensure that nongifted students have random chances of being exposed to disruptive gifted students, which is in line with the principle of equality of chances.
+In terms of classroom composition policies in an inclusive education system, the results of the present paper offer two major insights.
+First, it is desirable to evenly spread gifted students without behavioral problems throughout classrooms.
+This reassignment scheme would ensure that non-gifted students have increased chances of being exposed to non-disruptive gifted students and benefit from positive learning spillovers.
+Second, reassignment policies should allocate disruptive gifted students randomly to classrooms, because doing so would ensure that non-gifted students have random chances of being exposed to disruptive gifted students, which is in line with the principle of equality of chances.
 These recommendations come, however, with one important caveat.
-Our models estimate the effect of gifted peers on nongifted students, but they do not provide us with the effect of gifted peers on fellow gifted students.
-As such, we miss an important ingredient of sound reallocation policies, that is, how much gifted students themselves benefit-or not-from each other and from their nongifted peers.
+Our models estimate the effect of gifted peers on non-gifted students, but they do not provide us with the effect of gifted peers on fellow gifted students.
+As such, we miss an important ingredient of sound reallocation policies, i.e., how much gifted students themselves benefit - or not - from each other and from their non-gifted peers.
 Therefore, further research calls for a better understanding of optimal classroom allocation, possibly balancing the positive spillovers from high-ability students with negative spillovers from disruptive students.